Intelligence plus character

 King was a very gifted young man.
 He attended segregated public schools and at the age of 15, he was admitted to Morehouse College, where he studied medicine and law.
 Even though he didn’t plan to join the ministry, following the footsteps of his father and maternal grandfather, he changed his mind due to the mentorship of Morehouse president, Dr. Benjamin Mays, an influential theologian, and racial equality activist.
 After having finished successfully at Morehouse College he entered the Crozer Theological Seminary in Pennsylvania, earning a Bachelor’s Degree, and was elected president of a predominantly white senior class.
 Later on, Martin Luther King attended Boston University where he earned a doctorate degree in systematic theology.

-King, after living in Montgomery for five years, returned to Atlanta due to the request of the Southern Christian Leadership Conference, where he served as a co-pastor with his father, and helped the Civil Rights Movement in the South.
+King, after living in Montgomery for five years, returned to Atlanta at the request of the Southern Christian Leadership Conference, where he served as a co-pastor with his father, and helped the Civil Rights Movement in the South.
 On December 1, 1955, a turning point occurred when a black woman Rosa Parks was arrested for refusing to give up her seat on a bus.
 Two incidents led to the Montgomery bus boycott, planned by Nixon and King.
 It lasted more than a year, 385 days, which led to a very tense and exasperated situation.
 King’s house was bombed, and he himself was arrested during the campaign.
 It concluded with a United States District Court ruling in Browder v.
 Gayle which gave an end to this racial segregation of public buses in Montgomery.
 King’s activism in the Montgomery bus boycott made him a national figure, and one of the best-known spokesmen of the civil rights movement.

 With the need for a mass organization to finalize the successful Montgomery action, King founded the Southern Christian Leadership Conference operating throughout the south.
 He gave lectures across the country on race issues with other religious and civil rights activists.
 In 1959 he had a meeting with India’s Prime Minister Jawaharlal Nehru and others; discussing with Gandhi and his followers about peaceful noncompliance methods.
 King was strongly convinced that this kind of resistance was the right weapon toward freedom and equality.
 Being inspired by the African brothers he believed if they can break free from colonialism, so can the African Americans reach equality.